-The ACT Government is undertaking a market sounding to seek innovative and sustainable proposals from both the waste and non-waste sectors on how best to achieve the ACT’s waste management objectives.
+The ACT Government recently undertook a Market Sounding to seek innovative and sustainable proposals from both the waste and non-waste sectors on how best to achieve the ACT’s waste management objectives.

 The Territory is interested in finding solutions for all its waste streams and materials, and for improving its recycling collection.